ciubiadi/StockTrader/README.md

 * Harvard University: Thanks for providing the foundation for this project.

 ### Author
-Developed by Adrian Albert.
+Developed by Adrian Albert Ciubucciu.
 Feel free to reach out for questions or feedback.